traefik/traefik-helm-chart/EXAMPLES.md

 ## Use Kubernetes Gateway API with cert-manager

-One can use the new stable kubernetes gateway API provider with automatic TLS certificates delivery (with cert-manager) setting the following _values_:
+One can use the new stable kubernetes gateway API provider with automatic TLS certificates delivery (with cert-manager) by setting the following _values_:

 ```yaml
 providers: